bbauska/UC-Davis-JS-Basics/readme.md

   alt="Another Test, previous command & purge all but 2 images." />
 </p>

-Let's see if this works.
+Let&apos;s see if this works.
 Come back and click "Refresh".
 Next works.
-I can add images, and over here you can see they're getting added.
+I can add images, and over here you can see they&apos;re getting added.
 Image 2, Image 3, I could add one more Image 4.
 Now when I click "Previous", you can see Image 3 got put on top and Image 4 is down on the bottom.
 Image 2 is now on top, Image 3 is on the bottom.
 Image 1, and then Image 5, because we are going to the end of the array.
 Then back on down through the array like that.
-That's working perfectly.
+That&apos;s working perfectly.
 Just exactly what we want.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->